pupilfirst/wd201-scripts/html-form/use-csurf/README.md

   <meta name="viewport" content="width=device-width, initial-scale=1.0">
   <meta name="csrf-token" content="<%= csrfToken %>">
 ```
-Next before we fire a request using `fetch`, we will get the token and inject it into the request.
+Next, before we fire a request using `fetch`, we will get the token and inject it into the request.

 ```js
 var token = document.querySelector('meta[name="csrf-token"]').getAttribute('content');